rajibdas-it/bikers-ocean-server/README.md

 - Full Authentication and Authorrization API
 - Avoid unnecessary API request.
 - Using JsonWebToken for verify User, Seller and Admin.
+- Using MongoDB as database.
+- Using CORS to access url.
+- Using dotenv package to hide secret credential.